luke-cla/invasive-species/README.md

 Species were chosen based on environmental reports from the Reston National Study Group.

 ## Dataset
-- Over 1,000 images collected from sources like:
+- Over 1,000 images collected from sources
   - [iNaturalist.org](https://www.inaturalist.org/)
 - Images were labeled and sorted by species

 Due to size, the dataset is not included in this repo.
-You can recreate it using a folder structure like: data/
+You can recreate it using this folder structure:

+data/
-- honeysuckle/
+  honeysuckle/
-- english_ivy/
+  english_ivy/
-- mile_a_minute/
+  mile_a_minute/
-- porcelain_berry/
+  porcelain_berry/

 ## Workflow Summary